BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_06.md

 That's all we can do in the Route 11 area right now!

-Return to Gearen City and talk to Ayuda - now that we've collected 50 Zygarde Cells, we will be given a *Cell Imprint* as well as the *Macho Brace*.
+Return to Gearen City and talk to Ayuda - now that we've collected 50 Zygarde Cells, we will be given a *Cell Imprint* as well as a *Weakness Policy* and the *Lucky Egg*!
 Our next threshold is 75.

 Take the boat back to Terajuma, then take a Noctowl to Deep Terajuma Jungle.
 Surf right at the bottom of the map to find get Poliwag #4 for the *Poliwag Quest*.